merv1n34k/samples/README.md

 ## License

-Distributed under MIT License, see LICENSE
+Distributed under the MIT License.
+See `LICENSE` for more information.

+## Contribution

+Feel free to open an issue.
+PRs are also appreciated.